adjagu/residences-provide-influence/[Gameplay] Artista Residences Provide Influence/README.txt

 -------------------------------------------------------------------------------

-By default this modification enables each artista residence to produce two (3) influence.
+By default this modification enables each artista residence to produce three (3) influence.
 This is shown in the following code:

 ---------------------------------------
 <?xml version="1.0" encoding="utf-8"?>